-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE Our water takes are sustainable.
-Compliance with resource consent is achieved, as measured by the number of: • abatement notices • infringement notices • enforcement orders • convictions • received in relation to those resource consents.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Our water takes are sustainable.
+Compliance with resource consent is achieved, as measured by the number of: abatement notices infringement notices enforcement orders convictions received in relation to those resource consents.
 All resource consents are held in NCS/ BraveGen.
-Achieved.
-We have achieved compliance with all our resource consent conditions and there have been no notices or orders issued during the past 12 months.
-(Target: 0) The volume and percentage of real water loss from the network is less than the target.
-Total real loss = total water provided - water metered - non revenue water. % = L real loss divided by average L usage per connection as yearly average.
-Mandatory measure 2.
-Achieved.
-We have achieved a weighted district average of 21% total network water loss.
-Kaiteriteri, Tapawera, Wakefield and Upper Takaka did not achieve the target.
-(Target: 29%) The average urban consumption of drinking water per day per resident is less than the target.
-Mandatory measure 5.
-Achieved.
-We achieved a total urban average of 183L per person per day in 2017.
-Our water is safe to drink.
-Minimise the number of temporary advisory notices issued to customers to boil water.
-Not Achieved.
-There was 1 temporary advisory issued in 2017.
-(Target: 0)
+Achieved We have achieved compliance with all our resource consent conditions and there have been no notices or orders issued during the past 12 months.
+(Target: 0) 0 0 0 0 0 0 0 0 0 0 0 0 0 Our water takes are sustainable.
+The volume and percentage of real water loss from the network is less than the target.
+Total real loss= total water provided - water metered - non revenue water. % = L real loss divided by average L usage per connection as yearly average.
+Mandatory measure 2 Achieved We have achieved a weighted district average of 21% total network water loss.
+Kaiteriteri, Tapawera, Wakefield & Upper Takaka did not achieve the target.
+(Target: 29% ≤25% ≤25% ≤25% ≤25%